 Bottom sash will be operable and lockable.
 TRANSLATION: rails go horizontally, sash is vertical.

 The new station master’s door is also spectacular.
-It is identical to the original one that has wood too rotted to rescue.
+It is identical to the original one that had wood too rotted to rescue.
 And what a difference polishing the original brass hardware has made!

-If you haven’t yet seen our 10 restored windows, stop by to admire them!
+If you haven’t yet seen our 10 restored windows and new door, stop by to admire them!

 All photos are by Hank Handler, Oak Grove Restoration Co.